pmarquesf/pmarquesf/README.md

 "Data is the new oil".
 I'm sure you've heard this already and in my belief, this is completely true.
 That's why despite never thinking I was going into this computation field, I decided to try my career in this area as soon as I saw how useful and powerful data science and machine learning can be these days.

-I'm currently a Computer Science student & researcher at Pontíficia Universidade Católica de Minas Gerais, where I'm involved in an Artificial Intelligence project about medical records analysis.
+I am currently a Computer Science student and researcher at the Pontifical Catholic University of Minas Gerais and a double-degree student at the Instituto Politécnico da Guarda (Guarda, Portugal).

 🔺 I'm based in Minas Gerais, Brazil.<br />
 ✉️ You can contact me at pedromarquesf73@gmail.com.<br />